nvim-telescope/telescope-arecibo.nvim/README.md

 Arecibo is a customizable plugin that can return web search results in your editor.

-It has selectable 'engines' - which are simply TreeSitter queries that are performed againt the retrived HTML document.
+It ships with selectable 'engines' - which are simply [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter) queries that are performed againt the retrived HTML document.

 The following engines are currently supported: